This is the story of how we started our first dental practice in 13 steps and how you can too.

 Within 12 months of opening, the Canary Wharf practice was doing extremely well, and growing beyond our expectations.
 How did we do it?With the right location, right team, and a bit of luck.

 Learning Point 8: Always think big, or else go home.
 You need to think about growing your business, it may not be another location but it could be new services or more surgeries, but always be thinking about how to grow!
+Make use of any extra space in your premises.
+Step up your marketing efforts.
+Try to minimise your costs as much as you can by cutting expenses where possible.
+Raise your prices.
+Be prepared to borrow further finance to help grow the practice, or perhaps refinancing your current loans.

 Get Your Structure and Systems Right.